Vixen FL70S Review

 degrees altitude and 112x with a 5mm Nagler shows only a hint of gold on the

-limb that might be atmospheric and no significant false colour focusing through
+limb that might be atmospheric, no significant false colour focusing through

 and no flare either.